SyedFaizulIslam/MachineLearningNotebooks/README.md

 app.py: This file shows an example of loading machine learning model .pkl file as a REST api

 app_tensorflowmodel.py: This file shows an example of tensorflow/keras model as a REST api.
+User may need to tweak some lines of code like providing the correct model file name and as well code for preparing the independent values.